rawsrc/PhpEcho/README.md

 to declare the child blocks:
 * `$this->renderBlock()`: the rendered block is anonymous in the page and unreachable once rendered
 * `$this->addBlock()`: the rendered block has a name and can be reached from the parent context using its name
-* `$this->renderByDefault()`: the rendered block has a name and if the parent does not provide a specific block for that name, then the engine will render the default block as specified in the parameters
+* `$this->renderByDefault()`: the rendered block has a name and if the parent does not provide a specific block for, then the engine will render the default block as specified in the parameters

 Please note, that the whole view must be seen as a huge tree and the blocks are linked all together.
 You must never declare a totally independent block into another.